quay/quay-operator/README.md

 In most cases, the resources that are created within the cluster when creating a `QuayEcosystem` resource are removed automatically.
 When running in certain environments, such OpenShift, additional resources are created and/or modified that would not be removed as part of the typical garbage collection process.
 A [Finalizer](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#advanced-topics) are automatically applied to the `QuayEcosystem` object by default which will allow the operator to manage the cleanup process of all necessary resources when a `QuayEcosystem` resource is deleted.

-To disable automatically applying a finalizer to the `QuayEcosystem` resource, you can specify `enableFinalizers: false` as shown below:
+To disable automatically applying a finalizer to the `QuayEcosystem` resource, you can specify `disableFinalizers: true` as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1